 What was going through your mind?

-Joy, curiosity and the overwhelming sense that everything we have done, collectively, as an organization towards the development of this new archive—a photography research program focused on showcasing post-war culturally diverse photography and different “missing chapters”—and personally as a curator working in this field, was culminating in this moment.
-The main objective and stated mission of the archive program I was leading at the time was to ensure that important but often overlooked practitioners like James Barnor and their crucial contribution to the cultural/global history of photography are not forgotten.
+Joy, curiosity and the overwhelming sense that everything we had set out to do towards the development of this new archive that holds our permanent collection —a photography research program focused on showcasing post-war culturally diverse photography and different “missing chapters”— was coming together: the main objective and stated mission of the archive program I was leading at the time was to ensure that important but often overlooked practitioners like James Barnor and their crucial contribution to the cultural/global history of photography are not forgotten.
 The intention was to advocate for their practice to be recognized as key “chapters” missing from the wider narratives: re-introduced into mainstream, for lack of a better word, cultural histories of art or photography as well as the collections of major institutions who can ensure the legacies of the work long term.

 As I researched James Barnor’s archive, which was later temporarily relocated to Autograph, I was amazed to find ten-thousands of negatives—many still in their original Kodak sleeves, unopened since the 1950s and 60s when they were originally produced—and even more so amazed to see that the work he produced for Drum magazine was in fact shot in London, featuring a multinational host of aspiring black cover models, to then be redistributed on the continent …

-This was an archive of images that capture individually, and more so collectively, cultures in transformation, new identities coming into being—both “here” e.g. UK and “there” e.g. Ghana—which brilliantly illustrated the fragmented experience of migration, of modernity, of diaspora formation, the shaping of cosmopolitan, modern societies and selves, of social mobility, and changing representation of blackness, desire and beauty across time and cultures … I personally do not know of any other African studio photographer from that period who left the continent to practice abroad—professionally, as well as to study—whose camera captures such a diverse range of subjects, in and outside the studio confines, and whose work travels—spans continent—in the way James’ photography does.
+This was an archive of images that capture individually, and more so collectively, cultures in transformation, new identities coming into being in post war, pre- and post colonial contexts —both “here” e.g. UK and “there” e.g. Ghana—brilliantly illustrating the fragmented experience of migration, of modernity, of diaspora formation, the shaping of cosmopolitan, modern societies and selves, of social mobility, and changing representation of blackness, desire and beauty across time and cultures … I personally do not know of any other African studio photographer from that period who left the continent to practise abroad—professionally, as well as to study—whose camera captures such a diverse range of people and moments, in and outside the studio confines, and whose work travels—spans continent—in the way James’ photography does.

 Can you take me through the process from that first moment of meeting James to the exhibition at Autograph?
 (Please, if you can, also describe the technical details of digitization of slides, printing, storage, etc.)